MaastrichtU-IDS/workshop-ci/_episodes/03-create-image.md

 RUN pip install -e ${HOME}/${APP_NAME}
 ```

+FIXME add some comments about order of docker commands
+FIXME add good practices for things like location of data, app etc.

 > ## Create a Docker Image
 > * In the root of your repository, create a file named *Dockerfile* (with no extension).
 > * Start your Image from an existing image with Python already included by adding ```dockerfile FROM python:3```to your *Dockerfile*.